theturboturnip/latex-turnip-pkgs/README.md

 ### Options
 - `withbreak`, `nobreak` enables/disables a Page Break included by default inside `\turnipbib`
 - `sanitize`, `nosanitize` enables/disables reference sanitization as shown above.

+## turnipwordcount
+LaTeX- and LuaLaTeX-compatible macros for invoking `texcount`.

+Equivalent to calling `texcount -1 -sum -merge -q {file}`.

+`\quickwordcount{file}` returns the wordcount for `file.tex` in the form "X words".

+When not using LuaLaTeX, creates a file `words.sum` in the top-level directory.